vkostyanetsky/kostyanetsky.me/notes/data-history-missing-indexes/index.md

 Deletion cost predictably dropped ~99%.

-If you're going to repeat this on your side — keep in mind:
+If you're going to repeat this on your side:

 1. Technically this violates the license agreement, you've been warned and all that.
 2. There's a risk the platform will trip over the new indexes during future restructurings (especially on the "new" schema).
 Better to have a ready script to drop the index, and then (after restructuring) put it back.